---

 ## Step 4: Deploy Comprehensive JSON-LD Schema Markup

-The infrastructure layer makes every page legible to AI crawlers at the entity level once content structure is in place.
-Deploying nested JSON-LD structured data beyond basic Article schema ensures that the system explicitly maps entity relationships for the AI.
-This technical implementation removes the need for the LLM to infer what your company does, who it serves, and how it compares to alternatives.
+The infrastructure layer makes every page legible to AI crawlers at the entity level when content structure is in place.
+Deploy nested JSON-LD structured data beyond the basic Article schema to provide explicit technical signals to generative engines.

 * **FAQPage**